Karthik0704/Dlite_projects/README.md

-This repo will be containing the assigned programmes mostly done in java language and the problem statement is provided in particular programme file.
+This repo will be containing the assigned programmes by "DLithe tech"  mostly done in java language and the problem statement is provided in particular programme file.